In this article, we’ll learn in-depth about Ultrasonic Welding, how it’s works, its applications, benefits and so much more in detail.

 - As there are no chemical reactions involved in the process of ultrasonic welding, this makes ultrasonic welding a clean process, hence it is used for welding many medical equipments.

-Ultrasonic welding has many industrial applications.
+This welding process has many industrial applications.
 It can be used for welding thermoplastics and thin metals.
 The weld produced is clean and without the use of filler metals.
 Though the initial cost of the equipment is high the running cost is low.
 It has numerous disadvantages but also has great advantages which make the process fit for different purposes.